Buying a Pullover? All about Cashmere, Mohair and Shetland wool Read before buy it.

 Cashmere – how the most desired material is made

-The luxurious fabric comes from the fine undercoat of the Kashmir goats, mainly found in China and Mongolia.
+The luxurious fabric comes from the fine undercoat of the Kashmir goats, mainly found in China, in the Gobi desert, and in Mongolia.
 In spring, the goats naturally shed their “winter coat”.
 That’s when the fine Cashmere is collected by hand with the use of a comb.
 It is a long and natural process that can take up to two weeks.
 Only 25% of the goat’s fleece is used, and you need the hair generated by two to four goats in one year to make just one cashmere pullover.
 This explains its high price, right?

 But in some countries like Australia, Afghanistan, New Zealand and parts of China and Mongolia, they shear the goats instead, cutting both the down coat, which is pure Cashmere and the long coarse hair, resulting in a lower quality yarn.
 So, the price of Cashmere lies in the way it’s collected; by hand with a comb or trimmed.